polyend/TrackerBetaTesting/README.md

-# Polyend Tracker Issue Tracking
+# Polyend Tracker Beta Testing

 ![Polyend Tracker Product Image](./images/product-image.jpg)

-This repository exists to enable community members to submit and track known issues with the [Polyend Tracker](https://polyend.com/tracker/).
+This repository exists to enable community members to help testing beta versions of the [Polyend Tracker](https://polyend.com/tracker/) firmware.
-You can submit bug reports **as well as** feature requests here.

 ## The rules are simple

-* **Check for duplicates** before submitting your bug report or idea.
+* **Check for duplicates** before submitting your report or idea.
   We might get a little grumpy if you don't.
 First time on GitHub?
   No worries, the Search bar is right on the [Issues](https://github.com/polyend/TrackerIssues/issues) page.
 Just try a few queries for what you're looking for.